What was it like?

 Book review: The Ruin by Dervla McTiernan

 With the follow up just published, I finally got around to reading Dervla McTiernan’s The Ruin.
-Set in Galway, The Ruin spans two decades, from a time a young police…
+Set in Galway, The Ruin spans two decades, from the time a young police…

 Book review: The Eye of the Sheep by Sofie Laguna